Leopoldthecoder/andy/README.md

 - Pick an image
 - A pop art styled avatar is generated
 - Download the avatar
-- Or fine-tune the avatar by configuring some parameters before actually download it
+- Or fine-tune the avatar by configuring some parameters before actually downloading it

 ### Security
 Your image (both original and generated) will not be uploaded anywhere.
 Everything runs in the client.